Azure/azure-powershell/src/Cdn/examples/Start-AzFrontDoorCdnProfilePrepareMigration.md

 --------
 ```

-When the CDN proflie not associated with WAF and has no customer certificate, and the subscription of the CDN profile is different from the local subscrition.
+When a classic AFD instance not associated with WAF and has no customer certificate, and the subscription of the classic AFD instance is different from the local subscrition.
-Migrate the CDN profile to Azure Frontdoor(Standard/Premium) profile.
+Migrate the classic AFD to Azure Front Door(Standard/Premium) profile..
 The change need to be committed after this.